Tips for Choosing Between Primary Care, Urgent Care, and the Emergency Room

 Depending on Your Specific Illness or Injury, Seeking the Right Type of Care in the Right Location May Save You Time and Money

-When To Contact Your Primary Care Physician
+When to Contact Your Primary Care Provider

 Examples of care available through primary care: